- About Us

 The benefits and rewards of working for Wolverhampton City Council at a glance:

-Wolverhampton City Council is committed to challenging inequality, discrimination and disadvantage.
+Wolverhampton is a diverse city.
+The Council encourages and celebrates the richness that this diversity brings.
+The Council is committed to challenging inequality, discrimination and disadvantage.

 Equality of opportunity for all sections of our community and of our workforce is an integral part of this commitment.
 When recruiting new members of staff, we make sure that equality principles are firmly embedded in all our employment policies and procedures.